learninginstigator/learninginstigator.github.io/madlibs.md

     <p>
 <p>THE POWER OF THE FORCE
 The Force is a mystical, <span id="adjective2"></span> power.
-As Jedi Master Obi-Wan Kenobi once said, “The Force is an energy field, created by all living (PLURAL NOUN), that surrounds us, penetrates us, and binds the (NOUN).”
+As Jedi Master Obi-Wan Kenobi once said, “The Force is an energy field, created by all living <span id="pluralnoun"></span>, that surrounds us, penetrates us, and binds the (NOUN).”
 Using the power of the Force, a Jedi can do many (ADJECTIVE) things, like using the Force to exercise (PART OF THE BODY) control over (ADJECTIVE)-minded (PLURAL NOUN).
 A Jedi can also use the Force to move objects with their (PART OF THE BODY).
 It doesn’t matter how (ADJECTIVE) these objects are; it only matters how (ADVERB) the Jedi believes in the Force.
 Most importantly, the Force teaches a Jedi to rely on their feelings.
 As Obi-Wan Kenobi told his student Luke (NOUN)-Walker: “Your (PART OF THE BODY - PLURAL) can deceive you.
 Don’t trust them.”
 Instead, a Jedi should (ADVERB) trust the Force.

 A Mad Lib
 (from the ‘Star Wars Mad Libs’ book by Roger Price and Leonard Stern)